qpdf/qpdf/manual/cli.rst

    This option is repeatable.
 If given, only specified objects will be shown in the "``objects``" key of the JSON output.
 Otherwise, all objects will be shown.

+.. qpdf:option:: --job-json-help

+   .. help: show format of job json

+      Describe the format of the QPDFJob JSON input.

+   Describe the format of the QPDFJob JSON input.
+QXXXQ doc ref.

 .. _test-options: